apigee/api-platform-samples/learn-edge/fault-handling-intro/README.md

 ### Provision the required entities

-We assume you've provisioned the Product, Developer App, and Developer as explained in `proxy-3`.
+We assume you've provisioned the Product, Developer App, and Developer as explained in `apikey-security`.
 If you want to redo it, here's how:

 1. `cd api-platform-samples/learn-edge/provisioning`.
 2. `./cleanup.sh`.